 Don’t hate me, but this is the first diet I’ve ever had to go on.
-Most of my adult life I’ve limited my intake of junk food and tried to eat healthy, but never had to count servings and sizes.
-I’ve never had to completely stop eating certain foods.
+For most of my adult life I’ve limited my intake of junk food and tried to eat healthily, but I never had to count servings and sizes— and I’ve never had to completely stop eating certain foods.
 The first few days were a breeze.
 I said to myself and others, “I can do this!”

 Being single on this diet posed an interesting dilemma.
-Most dates include lunch or dinner at a restaurant and I couldn’t do either.
+Most dates include lunch or dinner at a restaurant, and I couldn’t do either.
 I did end up improvising and cooking for someone early in the dating process.
-(That’s usually saved for date 8 or 10.)
+(That’s usually saved for date eight or 10.)
 He seemed to appreciate it.

-By week three my lack of thyroid hormone partnered with the limiting diet began to effect me.
-I hadn’t gained any weight and didn’t have headaches but my energy level was dropping daily.
+By week three, my lack of thyroid hormone partnered with the limiting diet began to affect me.
+I hadn’t gained any weight and didn’t have headaches, but my energy level was dropping daily.
 I had to reduce my work hours to part-time.
 I couldn’t make it to the gym.
-Cooking started to seem overwhelming and my family stepped in to help out.
+Cooking started to seem overwhelming, and my family stepped in to help out.
 Special thanks to the person who invented Tupperware and microwaves.